While casual cyclists may escape the worst of neck pain and back pain, serious, competitive cyclists will be well familiar with these conditions.

 - Massage therapy is the way to go to help relax & stretch sore, tight muscles, but also work out trigger points.
 The sense of total relaxation that a massage provides will also help you with stress as well as pain.

-Cycling is one of the best competitive activities, and keeping your neck and back free of pain will help you enjoy the sport even more.
+Cycling is one of the best competitive activities, and keeping your neck pain and back free of pain will help you enjoy the sport even more.